flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side A.md

 > If you know the protocol of your garage, you can generate a new key on the Flipper and tell your garage to learn it.

 ### How common is it for Flipper to get damaged in shipping?
-> Only ~10 out of 60,000 shpments have been damaged beyond the point of use so far.
-If your order is damaged, open a support ticket for repalcement.
+> Only ~10 out of 60,000 shipments have been damaged beyond the point of use so far.
+If your order is damaged, open a support ticket for replacement.

 ### Any updates on ELF (SD-card apps) loading?
 > Yes, it will be rolled out in the next firmware release.
 After that, the API will be finalized and UI/UX work will be done.